hydrodynamicstability/statquotes/README.md

   - *How Should Economists Choose?* (Third G. Warren Nutter Lecture in Political Economy, American Enterprise Institute, Nov.
 18, 1981).
 American Enterprise Institute for Public Policy Research, 1982.

 - "Confirmation comes from repetition.
-Any attempt to avoid this statement leads at least to failure and more probably to destruction."
+Any attempt to avoid this statement leads at least to failure and more probably to destruction....Repetition is the basis for judging variability and significance and confidence....Are we prepared to look for quantitative constancies in psychology?
+To reward those that find them?
+To answer 'yes' to such questions, rather than to assume such constancies are natural laws not requiring checking, demands an emphasis on breadth of data, on repetition under different parallel circumstances, of which we have seen far too little."

   - John W. Tukey (1969)